maverick9000/ansible-maverick/README.md

 # Ansible Maverick

-Here is the source code just in case you haven't mastered touch typing yet 😉
+Here is the source code so you don't have to type it because typing takes time and time is money and Orange Lamborghinis are expensive.